-Salisbury, Linda and Gergana Y. Nenkov, “The Influence of Debt Repayment Goals on Repayment Decisions and Perceived Progress."
+Salisbury, Linda Court and Gergana Y. Nenkov, “The Influence of Debt Repayment Goals on Repayment Decisions and Perceived Progress."

 Maureen, Morrin, Virginie Maille, Gergana Y. Nenkov, and May Oo Lwin, “Sense and Sensibility: The Impact of Multi-Sensory Input on Moral Judgments."